-Master of Science Bioengineering Innovation & Design
+Master of Science in Bioengineering Innovation & Design

 The Center for Bioengineering Innovation and Design (CBID), housed within the Department of Biomedical Engineering, is a one-year MSE degree program with a focus on biomedical device design and commercialization of technology.